garrandall/popular-music-data/tracks/you-don-t-love-me-anymore-eddie-rabbitt.md

 I'll never try to call you one more time
 Or try to find a way to change your mind

-Ooh, you don't love me anymore
+Oh you don't love me anymore
 Oh, baby
 You don't love me anymore
 Baby, please forgive me